-Skills-Based Volunteering is a program of the Covestro Institute for Engagement (CIE) at the Bayer Center for Nonprofit Management.
+SkillShare is a program of the Covestro Center for Community Engagement (CCCE) at Robert Morris University.
 Each nonprofit partner will have a project advisor who is a trained, experienced nonprofit consultant (and an Executive Service Corps member).
 We will work to ensure that the project is scoped well.
 Once the team has been assigned, we will work with you to refine the project again based on the team skill set.
 The project advisor can help troubleshoot and help translate needs between the “sectors;” they will also help to ensure quality in the program.

 You can contact your project advisor during the project to discuss changes or difficulties.

-What does my organization commit to during Skills-Based Volunteering?
+What does my organization commit to during SkillShare?

 You will need to commit to supporting and engaging your team over a 12 to 15-week period of time.
 They will need you to: